FAIRDataPipeline/DataPipeline.jl/docs/src/fdp_manual.md

 # FAIR data pipeline manual
-This is the manual for the upcoming FAIR `DataPipeline` package.
+This is the manual for the FAIR `DataPipeline` package.

 ```@contents
 Pages = ["fdp_manual.md"]